BoizUndPanzer/BoizUndPanzer.github.io/README.md

 - Maybe use different tank types with different perks
 - Different map styles and terrain to offer varying gameplay

-# Current Demo of the Game
+# Current Demo of the Game 2/18/20

 [Gif of the game](https://gfycat.com/elatedsnarlingatlanticridleyturtle)

+# Art Designs